-Oven-Fried Green Tomatoes with Sriracha-Ranch Dipping Sauce
+Oven-Fried Green Tomatoes (with Sriracha-Ranch Dipping Sauce)

 Oven-Fried Green Tomatoes with Sriracha-Ranch Dipping Sauce are such a tasty idea and this is a lower-carb version of fried green tomatoes!
+And this recipe is a perfect side dish idea whenever you have some unripe green tomatoes that need to be used.

 PIN Oven-Fried Green Tomatoes to try them later!